kkangmj/common-crawl-download/README.md

 * This should automatically release the new version on MavenCentral
 * Afterwards go to the [Github releases page](https://github.com/centic9/commons-dost/releases) and add release-notes

-## Support this project

-If you find this library useful and would like to support it, you can [Sponsor the author](https://github.com/sponsors/centic9)

 ## Licensing

-* CommonCrawlDocumentDownload is licensed under the [BSD 2-Clause License].
+* common-crawl-download is licensed under the [BSD 2-Clause License].

 [BSD 2-Clause License]: https://www.opensource.org/licenses/bsd-license.php